Costa Rica Coffee

 Coffee Growing Areas and Climate in Costa Rica

-Costa Rica has eight major coffee-growing regions, each generating coffees of distinct flavors and characteristics.
+Costa Rica has eight major coffee-growing regions, each generating distinct flavors and characteristics of coffee.
 These zones experience climates that are excellent for the thriving of coffee.
 The soils are volcanic, moderately acidic, and very fertile in such areas.
 Higher elevations, especially those between 1,200 and 1,700 meters, have cooler and pleasantly suitable climates for the growth of high-quality coffee and altitudes below 1200 meters for lower-quality coffee.
-Let’s take a look at these 8 regions:

 • Orosi

-This region experiences a humid climate, and it is abundantly green.
-This favors the production of smooth coffees with a balanced profile.
+The Orosi coffee-growing region experiences a humid climate and is abundantly green.
+The ideal climate favors the production of smooth coffees with a balanced profile.

 • West Valley